mike99mac/mariacmdb/README.md

 Here is ``sshall``: https://github.com/mike99mac/mariacmdb/blob/main/usr/local/sbin/sshall

-Try to set this up, then the following instructions can be followed.
+Try to set this up first, then the following instructions can be followed.

 # Installation
 These steps set up a virtual environment under ``/srv/venv``.
 The python files reference this directory.